mjkhonline/e-query/docs/get-started.md

 It's not a state management library, it's not a data fetching library, and it's not a caching library.
 And it has no opinion about how you manage them.
 It's just a library for managing API calls.

 ## Installation
-Use npm or yarn to add e-query to your project.
+Use `npm` or `yarn` to add e-query to your project.

 ```
-npm install e-query
+npm i @mjkhonline/e-query
 ```

 ```
-yarn add e-query
+yarn add @mjkhonline/e-query
 ```

 ## Usage